ch007m/kcp/README.md

 If the frontend can access the backend service, then you should be able to see such `Hello world` messages wihin yiur browser

 ![](img/skupper_frontend_scenario-1.png)

+## Scenario 2 : Skupper and kcp

+### End-to-end script

+To execute this scenario, open a terminal and execute the following script where you pass as env var the IP address of your local machine:

+`HOST_MACHINE=<IP> ./skupper/scenario-1.sh`.